devmotion/CalibrationErrors.jl/docs/src/introduction.md

 that also report the "probability of rain" instead of only if it will rain or not.

 Therefore it is not sufficient if the model predicts an arbitrary distribution.
-Instead the predictions should actualy express the involved uncertainties "correctly".
+Instead the predictions should actually express the involved uncertainties "correctly".
 One desired property is that the predictions are consistent: if the forecasts predict an 80% probability of rain for an infinite sequence of days, then ideally on 80% of the days it rains.